enkidevs/curriculum/Linux/Permissions & Users/su-vs-sudo.md

 user machine=(effective_user) command

 ```
-You can give an user *root privileges* (`sudo` access)  by following the syntax above.
+You can give a user *root privileges* (`sudo` access)  by following the syntax above.
 This is what each field means:
 - `user` is the username of the new `sudo` user
 - `machine` is the host name in which `sudo` is valid
 - `effective_user` stands for the effective users that are allowed to execute the commands